redhat-hpc/slinky-on-openshift/README.md

 This will deploy:

-* Base namespace and SecurityContextConstraint
+* Base namespace, SecurityContextConstraint, and RoleBindings
 * GLAuth for managing LDAP auth
 * Expose the login pod SSH server over a TLS route